conetecdataservices/country-risk-scraper/README.md

 To scrap data from Watson page to get information on each country's risk level.

-**Note**: When the workflow fails due to expiry of secret, follow the below steps :
+**Note**: If the workflow fails due to expiry of secret in future, follow the below steps to update the secret PLAYWRIGHT_AUTH_B64  :

           1. Download login_once.py to your desktop(Location: Desktop)